best-testing-monkey/cypress-geometry-snapshot/README.md

 * computed style
 * text

-Testing by geometry instead of a graphical pixel-by-pixel diff is generally much faster (for larger pages).
-Crawling a complete website for visible changes now becomes feasable.
+Testing by geometry instead of a graphical pixel-by-pixel diff is generally much faster (for larger pages), pulling crawling complete sites for visible changes within feasability.

 <details>